Last Updated on 28 January, 2022

 The bulk of Singapore‘s tourist sights are located in the downtown heritage areas, but for a district with a unique history and strong food culture, head east to Tanjong Katong and Joo Chiat.
-This area is known to locals for maintaining its Peranakan heritage – Peranakan being the blended culture borne from the intermarrying of of indigenous Malays with nomadic Chinese and Indians that found their way to Southeast Asia back in the day.
-There has also been an uptick in mural creation in this area, so here’s my guide on where to find street art in Tanjong Katong and Joo Chiat.
+This area is best known to locals for its mixed Peranakan* heritage and a lot of good food along East Coast Road, but there has also been an uptick in mural creation in this area, so here’s my guide on where to find street art in Tanjong Katong and Joo Chiat.

 Katong Joo Chiat Art Circuit